 The Long Bio:

 HEATHER MURPHY CAPPS grew up in a small Minnesota town where the motto is: “Cows, Colleges, and Contentment.”
 She went to an all-women’s college, and after she graduated, she moved to Western Kenya to teach English in an all-boys high school.
 Heather always wanted to be a writer, but while she was in Kenya, she realized she also wanted to be a reporter, so she came back to the United States to study journalism.
 After 15 years of reporting on politics, the military, war, wild weather, and everything else in between, she finally decided to transition to her first writing dream: middle-grade fiction.
 She writes about friendship, family, fitting in, and finding yourself, often grounding her stories in history and social justice themes.
 She’s also endlessly fascinated by science and magic (… and the magic of science and the science in magic …) Heather is biracial and invested in creating diversity in publishing.
 In addition to her busy writing schedule, Heather teaches writing, English, and public speaking skills to professional adults, and she’s a community leader and activist fighting for public school education equity.
 Her debut novel is INDIGO AND IDA.
 (Carolrhoda Books/Lerner, April 4, 2023) Heather has a HUGE sweet tooth (chocolate, cookies, and pie, not necessarily in that order), drinks both coffee and tea, and lives in Virginia with her husband, two kids, one cat, and even a few cows, colleges, and contentment.

 Why do you set many of your books in Minnesota?

 I did a lot of my growing up in Minnesota, and I love my home state.
 I still consider myself a Minnesotan even though now I live in Northern Virginia.
-That said, I do also write books set in Northern Virginia!

 I heard you were born in Peru?